auxmeet/i3wm-dotfiles/README.md

 - xorg-server - Display server to manage the Graphical User Interface.

-- base-devel - Package Group used for Compiling and Building Software.
+- base-devel - Package group used for compiling and building software.

 - thunar - Fast lightweight file manager from Xfce4